greedyj4ck/DEGENESIS-FoundryVTT/tasktracker.md

 ## TODO
 ### BUGS
-- [ ] When penalty dice is bigger than base die, it will throw an error (system trying to roll negative number of dice)
+- [x] When penalty dice is bigger than base die, it will throw an error (system trying to roll negative number of dice)
 - [ ] Item description entry error ```onloadwff.js:71 Assertion failed: Input argument is not an HTMLInputElement```
-- [ ] Fix deprecated entries for internal functions like weaponhandling etc.
+- [x] Fix deprecated entries for internal functions like weaponhandling etc.
 - [ ] Cannot add modifications directly on itemSheet
 - [ ] Additional Journal styling
+- [x] Additional translation fixes

 ### FEATURES
 - [ ] Re-do roll window with split modifiers